-Once it was realised that 80% of teachers experienced stress as result of noise, researchers decided to find out if stress levels could be reduced by improving the sound environment.
+When it was realised that 80% of teachers were stressed by noise, researchers decided to find out if stress levels could be reduced by improving the sound environment.
 They also sought to discover how classroom noise actually affects teachers and students during activities1.

-Comparing teachers' heart rates in poor vs. good sound environments (with Class A acoustic absorbers) showed that heart rates calmed down by up to 10 beats per minute (bpm) when acoustics were improved
+Comparing teachers' heart rates in poor vs good sound envrionments (with Class A acoustic absorbers) showed that heart rates calmed down by up to 10 beats per minute (bpm) when acoustics were improved

-How it is possible
+How it's possible

 If a classroom has poor acoustics, sound is amplified as it bounces off the reflective ceiling and walls.
-This creates background noise, which distorts speech.
+This creates background noise which distorts speech.
 Sound levels then escalate because instructors and learners have to raise their voices to be heard.
 This is called the Lombard effect15.
 As a result, the environment will often feel progressively more stressful as the class (or day) continues.
-(Please also refer to the study described on page 20 concerning how the Lombard effect influences students' behaviour.)
+(Please also see the study described on page 20 about how the Lombard effect influences students' behaviour.)